LoofGodd/laravel_e-commerce/README.md

 1. Clone the GitHub repository.
 2. Import the provided SQL file into phpMyAdmin.
 (Assuming you are using XAMPP as your local development environment.)
+3. run `composer install` and `php artisan key:generate`
-3. If you intend to perform CRUD operations on products, delete the "Storage" folder located in the "public" directory.
+4. If you intend to perform CRUD operations on products, delete the "Storage" folder located in the "public" directory.
 Afterwards, run the following command to create a symbolic link: `php artisan storage:link`
-4. Launch the Laravel development server by executing the command: `php artisan serve`
+5. Launch the Laravel development server by executing the command: `php artisan serve`

 By following these steps, you should have the Laravel e-commerce project up and running successfully.